GWFrank/NASA-2021/HW4/answersheet.md

 - .`-p 3000:3000` forward port 3000 on host to port 3000 on container.
 - `-w /app` set working directory in the container to `/app`.
 - `-v ${PWD}:/app` "bind mounts: the current working directory on your host  to container's `/app`.
+- `--network nasa-net` connects the container to `nasa-net` network.
 - `-e MYSQL_HOST=mysql`, `-e MYSQL_USER=root`, and `-e MYSQL_PASSWORD=secret` set environment variables in the container.
 - `node:12-alpine` is a `Node.js` image on alpine linux.
 - `sh -c "echo helloworld"` is the `CMD` we are using.